By: Author John Cunningham. Published: 2020/12/21 at 1:03 pm

 3 Remove Cable Transmission End

-4 Fit transmission Cable End
+4 Fit Transmission Cable End

 Before attempting to fit the new cable, be sure it’s correct.
 Check it using the old cable.
 Fit the transmission cable end through the mower body hole and push the winged outer connector into its anchor.
-Use your long nose pliers.
+Use your long-nose pliers.

 5 Fit Handlebar Cable End

-6 Adjust Cable
+6 Adjust Mower Drive Cable

 Most mower drive cables will incorporate an adjuster.
 The adjuster simply shortens or lengthens the cable as required.
 Two types are common: the cable connector adjuster and the cable end adjuster.
 Although slightly different, the same principle applies.

-With the cable in place and at rest, the braided cable at the bail lever should deflect by no more than a ¼ inch.
+Checking Cable Slack – With the cable in place and at rest, the braided cable at the bail lever should deflect by no more than a ¼ inch.

-With the self propelled lever applied (Bail lever) and engine off, pull the mower backways, the wheels should lock.
+Test 1 – With the self-propelled lever applied (Bail lever) and engine off, pull the mower backways.
+The wheels should lock.

 If not, continue to adjust until they do.